msamdk/Fish_Re_Identification/Object detection using YOLO (1).md

 ```
 Combined training (Separated abd touched configurations images together)
-Here the training will is done using medium architecture of YOLO object detection model
+Here the training will is done using medium architecture of YOLO object detection model.

- All model architectures were tested (n,s,m,l and xl) to see how the performance vary according to the Model architecture
+- All model architectures were tested (n,s,m,l and xl) to see how the performance vary according to the Model architecture
 ```python
 from ultralytics import YOLO
 model = YOLO("yolo11m.pt")